DavidHe1127/Mr.He_HandBook/DevOps/Docker/docker-process.md

 ### ENTRYPOINT and CMD

+- In Linux, `init` process is run on `PID 1` and cannot be killed even with `sudo`.
+However, this is not the case inside the container.
 - `ENTRYPOINT` specifies a command that will always be executed when the container starts, by default it is `/bin/sh -c`.
 - `CMD` specifies arguments that is fed to `ENTRYPOINT`.
 - Process specified in `ENTRYPOINT` or `CMD` becomes the main process owning pid `1`.